Black hole: Evaporation

 If a black hole is very small, the radiation effects are expected to become very strong.
 A black hole with the mass of a car would have a diameter of about 10^{−24} m and take a nanosecond to evaporate, during which time it would briefly have a luminosity of more than 200 times that of the Sun.
 Lower-mass black holes are expected to evaporate even faster; for example, a black hole of mass 1 TeV/c^{2} would take less than 10^{−88} seconds to evaporate completely.
 For such a small black hole, quantum gravity effects are expected to play an important role and could hypothetically make such a small black hole stable, although current developments in quantum gravity do not indicate this is the case.

 The Hawking radiation for an astrophysical black hole is predicted to be very weak and would thus be exceedingly difficult to detect from Earth.
-A possible exception, however, is the burst of gamma rays emitted in the last stage of the evaporation of primordial black holes.
+A possible exception is the burst of gamma rays emitted in the last stage of the evaporation of primordial black holes.
 Searches for such flashes have proven unsuccessful and provide stringent limits on the possibility of existence of low mass primordial black holes.
 NASA's Fermi Gamma-ray Space Telescope launched in 2008 will continue the search for these flashes.